 Students are introduced to the research methods used in documentary practices such as the interview, sensory ethnography, and Indigenous research methodologies.
-The course familiarizes students with the research and information gathering process, with the use of the library and the archive, online research, and creative research strategies.
-The course also provides an introduction to project design and the writing of research proposals.
+The course familiarizes students with the research and information gathering process, with the

 DM8215 Fundamentals of Media I

 This is a first in a series of production courses designed to overview the fundamental elements of visual media.
 The emphasis is on creating a relationship between formal and compositional elements of images and their content.
 Theoretical ideas are placed against practical context of production methods and techniques including still image making, motion picture, and new media approaches.
 Antirequisite: DM8105 2 Credits